 Note: I usually add vanilla, but since I didn’t have any clear vanilla, I left it out.
 It tastes just as good, so don’t worry if you don’t add vanilla to this recipe.

 Optional: Add M&M’s, glitter, and silver sprinkles while the fudge is still hot.
 Press the M&M’s and silver sprinkles down gently, to set them into the fudge.
-These make a great Valentine’s Day treat.
+These make a great Valentine’s Day treats.

 You can also change the color of the sprinkles and M&M’s depending on the holiday.